ulisesvina/hackipups/README.md

 ## About

 Hackipups is a mobile application based on Capacitor and React, it allows you to pet a virtual animal with your closest friend, partner or favorite family member.
 By this, you can have another great activity to do together, and specially, care each other's health.

+You can also check out the API's codebase at [https://github.com/ulisesvina/hackipups-api](https://github.com/ulisesvina/hackipups-api)

 ### Built With